London is a major hub for education, business, art, music, theatres, and much more.

 Each year, London offers more than 30,000 internationally recognised courses for over 90,000 international students.
 This is more than any other city in the world!

-The diversity of colleges, universities, libraries and other educational institutions provide unrivalled opportunities for students.
+The diversity of colleges, universities, libraries, and other educational institutions provides unrivalled opportunities for students.

 If students are travelling from overseas to study in London, we recommend reading the following information before travelling to the UK.